Page Titles in Rails Apps

 since you need to set the variable for each controller and each method of your

 A simpler and faster approach exploits the fact Rails has a method to get the name of the active controller and that the active controller gives a good indicator of what the current view does.

 def page_title controller_name.capitalize + " | GasApp" end

 and use it in the

-This can give a pretty good hint on the current page the user is looking at.
-For instance:
+This will give a pretty good hint on the current the current view.